craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 ### Flour

+As much as I would like to be one of those people who enjoys wholegrain bread, I love white bread.
+Most of my bakes are 90% white bread flour and 10% whole wheat flour.

+Flour is one place where it's worth spending a little bit more to get a better quality product.
+Depending on what I'm after, I'll generally use King Arthur all-purpose flour, or King Arthur Bread flour.

+The difference in the bread between these two flours is primarily the protien (gluten) content.
+Bread flour contains more protien, so the gluten network in the dough will get more strongly developed.
+The difference in the finished loaf is that bread made with bread flour is chewier, and has a more defined structure.

+I go back and forth on which I prefer.
+Do whatever works for you.

 ### Water

 I’m not fussy here.
 If I would drink it, I would use it in bread.
-I use filtered tap water.
+I use the tap water that comes out of the filtered spigot on my fridge.

 ### Salt

 I use fine-grained sea salt.
-Fine grained salt will dissolve faster into the dough.
+Fine grained salt will dissolve faster into the dough than something with larger grains like kosher salt.

-Salt does a lot of things to bread.
-Don’t use iodized salt, because iodine can impart a flavor on the bread.
+Salt [does a lot of things](https://www.kingarthurbaking.com/pro/reference/salt) to bread.
+Don’t use iodized salt.
+Iodine can impart a flavor to the bread.

 ### Yeast

 As sourdough bakers, we don’t use a traditional baker’s yeast, but a levain made from fermented flour and water.
+I'm not covering how to make a starter in this document.
+I have never actually made one, just asked friends for bits of theirs.

 ## My Schedule